* Average hedge fund down 0.55 percent - survey

 BOSTON/NEW YORK, Sept 8 (Reuters) - Most hedge funds lost money again in August as hundreds of managers, including some of the industry’s best-known names, stumbled when stock markets swooned anew.

-Hedge funds again outperformed the broader market during the month, leaving their wealthy investors with gains for the year as stock indices nurse losses, but the new numbers still cast a pall over the industry.
+While hedge funds again outperformed the broader market during the month, leaving their wealthy investors with gains for the year as stock indices nurse losses, the new numbers still cast a pall over the industry.

-John Paulson, who earned some $15 billion with a bet that the U.S. housing market would crumble in 2007, told investors that his flagship Advantage Plus fund fell 4.3 percent last month, leaving it down 11 percent for the year, said people who invest with him.
-[ID:nN07247495]
+John Paulson, who earned some $15 billion with a bet that the U.S. housing market would crumble in 2007, told investors that his flagship Advantage Plus fund fell 4.3 percent last month, leaving it down 11 percent for the year [ID:nN07247495], people who invest with him said.

-He bet that the economy would rebound strongly, but fresh worries that the recovery may be tepid, coupled with persistent fears about Europe’s debt crisis, hurt him and many others.
+He had made a bet that the economy would rebound strongly, but fresh worries that the recovery may be more tepid, coupled with persistent fears about Europe’s debt crisis, hurt him and many others.

-The numbers are being released at a time when many pension funds are sitting on piles of cash that some expect to invest with hedge funds to boost returns.
+The numbers are being released at a time when many pension funds are sitting on piles of cash that some expect to invest with hedge funds in an effort to help boost returns.

-Some managers who remembered May's tumult played it safe and cut risky bets to protect capital when stocks declined sharply in the month, leaving them with better returns.
-The benchmark Standard & Poor's 500 index .SPX fell 4.7 percent in August.
+Some managers who remembered May's tumult played it safe and cut risky bets to protect capital when stocks declined sharply in the month, leaving them with better returns, while stocks declined sharply.
+The benchmark Standard & Poor's 500 index .SPX fell 4.7 percent last month.

-As of mid-August, the most recent date for which data is available, Phil Falcone’s flagship fund at Harbinger was down 14 percent for the year after falling 2.3 percent in the first half of the month.
+As of mid-August, the most recent data available, Phil Falcone’s hedge fund Harbinger’s flagship fund was down 14 percent for the year after falling 2.3 percent in the first half of the month.

 However, some bets on broad macro investing strategies, distressed situations, bonds and gold have been paying off for hedge fund managers.